-Tax deductions and credits can save you money at tax time, but many taxpayers miss them because they don't realize things they do in their everyday life can lower their taxable income.
-Here are seven of the most-missed tax deductions and credits you don't want to overlook.
+Tax deductions and credits can save you money at tax time, but many taxpayers miss them because they don't realize things they do in their everyday life can give them more money back.

 7 Most-Missed Tax Deductions and Credits